gogs/gogs/README.md

 ## Purpose

-Since we choose to use pure Go implementation of Git manipulation, Gogs certainly supports **ALL platforms**  that Go supports, including Linux, Mac OS X, and Windows with **ZERO** dependency.
+The goal of this project is to make the easiest, fastest and most painless way to set up a self-hosted Git service.
+With Go, this can be done in independent binary distribution across **ALL platforms** that Go supports, including Linux, Mac OS X, and Windows.

-More importantly, Gogs only needs one binary to setup your own project hosting on the fly!

 ## Overview